 - Nervous system triggered: The mage creates magical effects by just doing it, in the same way we do things like moving our arms or talking.
 This works for genetic mage types shown above like Mage Subspecies, but makes little sense with non-genetic ones like Students of Magic, so be careful if you use this.

 - Seeking the inner magic: There is a place "inside" the mage (either body or mind) that the mage has to reach for and grab the magic to make it do something.
 It usually accompanies other points on this list, but doesn't have to, like in Mistborn, where simply grabbing one type of metal from a mage's inside made magic happen.

-- Giving orders to magic: The mage has to say what s/he wants to happen.
+- Giving orders to magic: The mage has to say what they want to happen.
 Maybe it has to be said clearly, maybe in the language of magic, but the thing is, it has to be said.
 Probably a nice idea is to have this accompanied by effort of will.
 Also consider what happens if the magic misunderstands the mage's request.
 Prayer is another variation on this.

 - Magic circles: Not necessarily circles, although they are most popular.
 Geometrical shapes drawn on surfaces (or maybe in the air if that's possible in your setting), with magic happening inside.